AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-snowflake.md

 ![](assets/snowflake_3.png)

-## Snowflake on CentOS {#snowflake-centos}
+## Snowflake on Linux {#snowflake-linux}

-To configure [!DNL Snowflake] on CentOS, follow the steps below:
+To configure [!DNL Snowflake] on Linux, follow the steps below:

-1. Download the ODBC drivers for [!DNL Snowflake].
-[Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/snowflake-odbc-2.20.2.x86_64.rpm) to start downloading.
-1. You then need to install the ODBC drivers on CentOs with the following command:
+1. Before the ODBC installation, check that the following packages are installed on your Linux distribution:

+    * For Red Hat/CentOS:

         ```
-    rpm -Uvh unixodbc
-    rpm -Uvh snowflake-odbc-2.20.2.x86_64.rpm
+        yum update
+        yum upgrade
+        yum install -y grep sed tar wget perl curl
         ```

-1. After downloading and installing the ODBC drivers, you need to restart Campaign Classic.
-To do so, run the following command:
+    * For Debian:

         ```
-    /etc/init.d/nlserver6 stop
-    /etc/init.d/nlserver6 start
+        apt-get update
+        apt-get upgrade
+        apt-get install -y grep sed tar wget perl curl
         ```

-1. In Campaign, you can then configure your [!DNL Snowflake] external account.
-For more on how to configure your external account, refer to [this section](#snowflake-external).

-## Snowflake on Windows {#snowflake-windows}

-1. Download the [ODBC driver for Windows](https://docs.snowflake.net/manuals/user-guide/odbc-download.html).
-Note that you need administrator-level privileges to install the driver.
-For more on this, refer to [this page](https://docs.snowflake.net/manuals/user-guide/admin-user-management.html)

-1. Configure the ODBC driver.
-For more on this, refer to [this page](https://docs.snowflake.net/manuals/user-guide/odbc-windows.html#step-2-configure-the-odbc-driver)

-1. In Campaign, you can then configure your [!DNL Snowflake] external account.
-For more on how to configure your external account, refer to [this section](#snowflake-external).

-## Snowflake on Debian {#snowflake-debian}

-1. Download the ODBC drivers for [!DNL Snowflake].
-[Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/index.html) start downloading.

-1. You then need to install the ODBC drivers on Debian with the following command:
+1. Run the following script as a root user to install the ODBC drivers:

     ```
-     apt-get install unixodbc
-     apt-get install snowflake-odbc-x.xx.x.x86_64.deb
+    /usr/local/neolane/nl6/bin/fda-setup-scripts/
     ```

+1. Access the directory where the script is located and run the following script:

+    ```
+    cd /usr/local/neolane/nl6/bin/fda-setup-scripts
+    ./snowflake_odbc-setup.sh
+    ```

-1. After downloading and installing the ODBC drivers, you need to restart Campaign Classic.
+1. After installing the ODBC drivers, you need to restart Campaign Classic.
 To do so, run the following command:

     ```
     systemctl stop nlserver.service
     systemctl start nlserver.service
     ```

 1. In Campaign, you can then configure your [!DNL Snowflake] external account.
 For more on how to configure your external account, refer to [this section](#snowflake-external).